 Until recently, no laws specifically addressed cyberbullying.
 But legislators have not been blind to the increasing number of high-publicity incidents, including tragic results in certain cases (suicides and school shootings, for instance).
 Laws have sprung up in some states, but often leave enforcement in the hands of school officials.
 As such, cyberbullying may often be treated as a civil, rather than a criminal matter.

-However, prosecutors have sometimes used existing laws in the books to prosecute individuals suspected of cyberbullying.
-Criminal harassmentstatutes can often provide a basis for bringing charges in severe cases of cyberbullying, and more serious criminal charges have been brought in cases where cyberbullying has resulted in tragic consequences, such as suicides.
-Recently created cyber harassment statutes may also provide an avenue for charging online bullies in some states.
+However, prosecutors have used existing laws on the books to prosecute individuals suspected of cyberbullying.
+Criminal harassment statutes can often provide a basis for bringing charges in severe cases, and more serious criminal charges have been brought in cases where the offense has resulted in suicide or other tragic consequences.